hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 ## Using CCF ledger using PDO

-We highlight some quick details about how PDO clients can use a CCF based PDO-TP deployment.
+We highlight some quick details about how PDO clients can use a CCF based PDO TP deployment.
 The information below can be found at [PDO docs](../docs) as well.

 1. Set the following environment variables: